xNickyDev/Forkman/gitbook/commands/collections.md

+---
+description: Returns all existing collections of the specified type.
+---

 # /collections

-Returns all existing collections of the specified type.

 ## Usage